Becoming an Ironman: What the journey taught me

 I decided to give the race a try anyway.
 Maybe not the wisest of decisions, but the race was in my hometown and I thought it would be a valuable experience.
 I was right.

 When the gun went off, I jumped (head first) into the water and my goggles fell off.
 Like a blind, drowning mole, I adjusted my goggles to navigate the swim course.
 When I came out of the water, I was bleeding pretty badly from my hand.
 My best guess is that I cut it on some seagrass.
-On the bike (with a bleeding hand) my computer ran out of battery, making it hard to adjust the pace, and I hadn't quite anticipated the 20-meter mountain, which we all needed to "climb" as part of the run course.
+On the bike (now with a bleeding hand) my computer ran out of battery, making it hard to adjust the pace, and I hadn't quite anticipated the 20-meter mountain, which we all needed to "climb" as part of the run course.

 I finished as part of the 20% slowest athletes on the day, but gained a lot of experience from my mistakes.